Colonoscopy is an apt metaphor for this blog, as you will soon learn.

 “I will have to send you a special request form,” she told me over the phone, “which you will need to complete and return to me along with a photo of a picture ID.”
 She sounded like I had misbehaved.
 I gave her my extensive history with other patient portals, including one with the giant hospital a few blocks from her clinic.
 The request form she emailed was in PDF.
 It meant I had to print it, complete in longhand, scan it, and either email it, snail mail it, or fax it.
 I checked the box on the form requesting all my lab reports be posted to my patient portal.
 A few hours later, I checked the portal.
 There was only a physician’s letter indicating the findings of the rude examination were completely normal.

 “But what about the lab reports getting posted to my secure patient portal?”
 I emailed her back.
-She responded without a single word; two lab reports were attached.
-It has been two weeks, and no lab reports are posted on my portal.
+She did not respond.
+It has been two months, and no lab reports have been posted on my portal.
 Consider the opening sentence again.

 Much is written about understanding a customer’s journey through an organization’s service processes.
 Organizations train for a friendly customer greeting and effective hosting.
 They scrutinize associate handoffs and communications.
 They send out customer surveys and install suggestion systems.
 In the healthcare world, much is spoken about bedside manner, patient rights, and efficient wayfinding.